The best sales to shop today: Mirror, Adidas, Hydro Flask and more | CNN Underscored

 Get lost in a good book when you pick up an Amazon Kindle Paperwhite, on sale for $84.99, down from its usual $129.99 price tag — that’s the lowest price we’ve seen since Black Friday.
 This Kindle model is the thinnest and lightest of the devices and features a glare-free screen that reads just like paper — plus, it’s got adjustable brightness levels to make reading indoors or outdoors completely feasible.

 Not to mention it’s waterproof, so you can read in the tub or poolside without worry.
 And unlike many tablets, this e-reader’s battery charge lasts weeks, not hours, and 8GB of storage means you can have thousands of titles on hand at all times.
+You can read more about the Kindle Paperwhite, our favorite budget e-reader, here.

 More deals to shop